‘Ridiculous, absurd’: Condemnation over Trump’s plan to ‘take over’ Gaza

 Palestine Liberation Organisation

-Secretary General Hussein Sheikh said the PLO rejects all calls for the displacement of the Palestinian people from their homeland.
+Secretary-General Hussein al-Sheikh said the PLO rejects all calls for the displacement of the Palestinian people from their homeland.

-“The Palestinian leadership affirms its firm position that the two-state solution, in accordance with international legitimacy and international law, is the guarantee of security, stability and peace,” the PLO official said on X.
+“The Palestinian leadership affirms its firm position that the two-state solution, in accordance with international legitimacy and international law, is the guarantee of security, stability and peace,” he said on X.

 Saudi Arabia